Thursday, June 18, 2026

 May 13, Tuesday Day 10.

 7 am breakfast buffet at hotel.
 Very busy place.
-One smale erver just poured coffee at machine to keep line moving.
+One 60 year old male server just poured coffee at machine to keep our line moving.
 Busy day I said.
 Every day like this, he replied.
 By second day he noticed me and said, coffee black!

 Interesting other stout tourists walking in at about 6 ft tall average and unaware they were blocking the aisles at times.

-The future was found here on your pilgramage by seeing an oraca, "The Oracle of Delphi"was asked the pertinent questions of the time.
+The future was found here on your pilgrimage by seeing an orca, "The Oracle of Delphi"was asked the pertinent questions of the time.
 A stone and concrete path took one to final top, overlooking all.
 A few including Rosie, made it to top.
-I stopped at a convenient overlook and slowly returned to bathroom break and a wait at museum enterance.
+I stopped at a convenient overlook and slowly returned to bathroom break and a wait at museum entrance.

-The museum contained many noteable statues and stone chisled wall art.
+The museum contained many notable statues and stone chiseled wall art.

 As Marily said many times, The replica statues are outdoors.
-The oringinal statues are kept in museums.
+The original statues are kept in museums.

 Rain started.
 We stood outside under some trees waiting for our bus.
 Tight quarters and no blame on our driver.
 He was a very capable driver the whole trip.
 Possibly 60-65 years old.